House Oversight GOP wants to subpoena Cuomo to testify on COVID nursing home crisis, launch investigation

 In addition, lack of sufficient personal protective equipment for staff, as well as low availability of testing, could have also increased the patients' risk of contracting the virus, the report said.

-About 70% of the nearly 35,000 COVID deaths in New York were people aged 70 and older, according to state data as of Jan.
+About 70% of the nearly 35,000 COVID-19 deaths in New York state were people aged 70 and older, according to state data as of Jan.
 28.

 Investigations into more than 20 nursing homes whose reported conduct during the first wave of the pandemic presented particular concern are still ongoing, James added.